ntegrals/magic-cli/README.md

 Run `magic-cli -h` to see all available commands

+    Options:
-    -v, --version                             [output the current version]
+    -v, --version                             output the current version
     -r, --review  <filePath>                  code review for a file -i, --improve  <filePath>                 refactor the code
-    -b, --best  <filePath>                    convert the code to the best practices -f, --fix <filePath> <interpreter>        fix the code recursively -l, --lang [filePath targetLanguage...]   convert the code to a different language -e, --eli5 <filePath>                     explain the code in simple terms -t, --test [filePath framework...]        generate unit tests for the code -d, --document <filePath>                 generate documentation for the code -x, --arbitraryFile [filePath prompt...]  accepts any instruction (prompt needs to be in quotes)
-    -z, --arbitrary <prompt>                  accepts any instruction
+    -b, --best  <filePath>                    convert the code to the best practices -f, --fix [filePath interpreter...]       fix the code recursively -l, --lang [filePath targetLanguage...]   convert the code to a different language -e, --eli5 <filePath>                     explain the code in simple terms -t, --test [filePath framework...]        generate unit tests for the code -d, --document <filePath>                 generate documentation for the code -x, --arbitraryFile [filePath prompt...]  accepts any instruction (prompt needs to be in quotes) -z, --arbitrary <prompt>                  accepts any instruction
-    -o, --output <filePath>                   the output file path -s, --silent                              Prevents loggint the stream to the console -ak, --addkey [apiKey]                    add your OpenAI API key to the the environment
-    -dk, --deletekey                          delete your OpenAI API key from the environment
-    -pk, --printkey                           print your OpenAI API key -h, --help                                display help for command
+    -o, --output [filePath]                   the output file path -s, --silent                              Prevents logging the stream to the console -ak, --addkey [apiKey]                    add your OpenAI API key to the the environment -dk, --deletekey                          delete your OpenAI API key from the environment -pk, --printkey                           print your OpenAI API key -h, --help                                display help for command